-I have already written about Brexit.
+I’ve already written about Brexit.
 Back at the end of April 2019, I published a post – Brexit Insanity.
-It was at the time when there was still a very slight possibility that Brexit could have been avoided.
+It was at the time when there was still a very slight possibility that Brexit could’ve been avoided.
 Clearly, those were empty hopes.

 Anyway, I don’t want to go too much into political and economic aspects of Brexit in this post.
 There will be time for that.
 Right now, everything is still the same as before, until the end of this year.
 The UK still operates as an EU country.
 For example, there are still no border controls of goods in either direction.
 But, we will see what happens in the future.
 The Tory regime is already coming up with conflicting statements regarding the trade deal that they have to negotiate with the EU.
 So, I will come back to this aspect of the Brexit tragedy after the transition period has ended.
 By then, it will be clear what kind of relationship the UK will or won’t have with the EU.

-There is one thing that has changed for me personally – I have lost my EU citizenship.
-Although the freedom of movement, as enshrined in the EU law, is still in place until the end of this year, practically it means very little to me.
+There is one thing that has changed for me personally – I’ve lost my EU citizenship.
+Although the freedom of movement, as enshrined in the EU law, is still in place until the end of this year, it means very little to me practically.
 I also think that most people in the UK are in the same situation.
 In other words, whoever wanted to move to another EU country, to retain the freedom of movement within the EU, has already done it.
-But I wonder, how easy is for anyone to drop everything in their life?
-Or to leave everything and to move to another country in order to preserve their freedom of movement?
+But I wonder, how easy is for someone to drop everything in their life?
+Or, to leave everything and to move to another country in order to preserve their freedom of movement?

 So, let’s have a look at what I said about the freedom of movement in the post that I published last year:

-This is not possible in any other part of the world.
-Of course, people move between countries all over the world, but legally it has to be for a good reason and with a lot of permits.
+That’s not possible in any other part of the world.
+Of course, people move between countries, but legally it has to be for a good reason and with a lot of permits.
 You don’t need any permit to move within the EU.
 It all depends on whether you want to move or not.
 You can decide to stay in your country forever or you can go and explore another country and gain new experiences, learn a language and immerse yourself in a different culture.

 If things go really bad, I have an option.
-In that case, I will go back to Belgrade.
+In that case, I’ll go back to Belgrade.
 It’s funny to think that 30 years ago I sought refuge in the UK, from the madness of wars in Yugoslavia.
-30 years later, I may have to seek refuge in Serbia, from the madness and the Brexit tragedy in the UK.
+However, 30 years later, I may have to seek refuge in Serbia, from the madness and the Brexit tragedy in the UK.